Christy Gordon Baty

 Needlework Historian

-Christy Gordon Baty earned her Masters degree in History at the University of Nebraska at Kearney.
-Her current focus is on the needlework of English women in the early modern era, particularly exploring embroidered books bindings through experimental history and re-creation.
-She was first drawn into this era as a middle schooler when she read Carolly Erickson’s series of books on Henry VIII, Anne Boleyn, and Elizabeth I.
+Christy Gordon Baty holds a Master's degree in History from the University of Nebraska at Kearney, specializing in material culture and public history.
+Her research focuses on the needlework of English women in the early modern era, particularly exploring embroidered book bindings through experimental history and re-creation.

-In addition to her academic work, Christy is a co-founder and partner in Relics in Situ where she researches early modern needlework to learn about the lives of women and how they contributed to their world.
-Through hands-on workshops, lectures, and writing, we share this information with other historical professionals, needlework enthusiasts, and anyone else interested in culture and craft of the early modern period.
+As co-founder and partner of Relics in Situ, Christy researches early modern needlework to understand how women contributed to their world.
+Through hands-on workshops, lectures, and scholarly writing, she shares this research with historians, needlework enthusiasts, and anyone interested in the culture and craft of the early modern period.